 Headed the Computer Society of School for a period of 2 years and organised various events and workshops under the society.

-One of the best feelings in the world are - when you are recognised by your name.
+One of the best feeling in the world is - when you are recognised by your name.
 When you achieve something.
 When people love being with you.
 When people love working with you.
 When people respect you as a person.
 When you love your work.
 These are the most precious feelings which can't be bought.